-SENCO / SEN Team:
+SENDCO / SEN Team:

-The SEN coordinator (SENCo) for the school is Mrs J Purvis, who is also a Middle Leader at Hemlington Hall Academy.
-The Head Teacher, Mrs Edmenson, works closely with the SENCo to keep the Governing Body and Senior Leadership Team informed on all aspects of SEN provision.
+The SEN coordinator (SENDCo) for the school is Miss S Lovatt, who is also a member of the Senior Leadership Team at Hemlington Hall Academy.
+The Head Teacher, Mrs Edmenson, works closely with the SENDCo to keep the Governing Body informed on all aspects of SEN provision.